*Indonesia is committed to reforming its laws to prohibit corporal punishment in all settings.*

 Indonesia’s commitment to prohibiting corporal punishment

 Indonesia expressed its commitment to prohibiting all corporal punishment of children, including in the home, by clearly accepting the recommendation to do so made during the Universal Periodic Review of Indonesia in 2017.
+Indonesia is a Pathfinder country with the Global Partnership to End Violence Against Children, which was established in 2016.

 Summary of necessary legal reform to achieve full prohibition